-Another way for IPs to learn more about surgical cases and decontamination processes is to review the DNV Accreditation Standards and/or the Joint Commission accreditation standards.1,2 To learn more about how the area is run and how it should be run, review and ask and questions about OR policies and procedures.
+Another way for IPs to learn more about surgical cases and decontamination processes is to review the DNV Accreditation Standards and/or the Joint Commission accreditation standards.1,2

 The IP’s role is to be the verifier and validator of the OR and decontamination policies and procedures.
 Therefore, IPs need to observe practices in these areas to ensure all policies, procedures, standards, and guidelines are being followed.
 This can be accomplished through collaboration with OR managers and staff.
 The IP should also be a member of the surgical committee.

 IPs should be notified of the following: failure of a Bowie-Dick test, problems with wet packs as indicated by biological or chemical indicators, or concern about unsterile instruments in the surgical suite and whether they were used on a patient.
 If any of these incidents occur, an IP can properly monitor a patient or group of patients for a surgical site infection.

 The IP and surgical department need to catch near misses and put corrective action plans in place.